krzysizy/DESX-Encrypter/README.md

 # DESX encryption program
 DESX encryption is a project for cryptography course at Technical University of Lodz.
 Project was about made an application to encrypt and decrypt files and text using DESX algorithm.
+Application has simple user interface.
+We implemented the whole algorithm on bitwise operations to speed up the program.
 ## Applications gives folliwing options:
-- test
+- Generate radomly 3 uniqe 16-character keys
+- Space to enter the text to be encrypted
+- Shows encrypted text just after encryption
+- Choosing file to to be encrypted and decrypted
+- Choosing a place to save encrypted and decrypted files